evpo/EncryptPad/docs/ru/readme.md

 ### Steps

 1. Modify the session **PATH** environment variable to include the Qt build toolset and Python. **mingw32-make**, **g++**, **qmake**, **python.exe** should be in the global search path in your Git Bash session.
-I personally modify bash.bashrc and add a line like `PATH=$PATH:/c/Python35-32:...` not to pollute the system wide PATH variable.
+I personally modify bash.bashrc and add a line like `PATH=/c/Python35-32:/c/Qt/5.10.1/mingw53_32/bin:/c/Qt/Tools/mingw530_32/bin:/c/MinGW/msys/1.0/bin:/bin` not to pollute the system wide PATH variable.

 2. Extract the EncryptPad source files to a directory.

-3. Run **configure.sh** script without parameters to see available options.
+3. Run **configure.py --help** script to see available options.
 To build everything:

-    ./configure.sh --all

-For localized binaries:

-    ./configure.sh --all-cultures

-The Makefiles system uses **uname** to identify the OS and platform.
-You may need to modify uname parameters in **./deps/makefiles/platform.mak** to make it work.
-See Makefiles documentation and configure.sh script if you have any problems.
+    ./configure.py --cpu x86 --os mingw --static
+    make

+The configure command will always work if your console is running with administrative privileges.
+If you don't want to run as administrator, add `--link-method hardlink` to the options.
-If the build is successful, you should see the executable **./bin/release/EncryptPad.exe**
+If the build is successful, you should see the executable **./bin/release/encryptpad.exe**

 Note that if you want EncryptPad to work as a single executable without dlls, you need to build Qt framework yourself statically.
 It takes a few hours.
 There are plenty of instructions on how to do this in the Internet.
 The most popular article recommends using a PowerShell script.
 While it is convenient and I did it once, sometimes you don't want to upgrade your PowerShell and install heavy dependencies coming with it.
 So the next time I had to do that, I read the script and did everything manually.
 Luckily there are not too many steps in it.